When did J.R.R. Tolkien live?

 Will readers of The Hobbit, The Lord of the Rings and The Silmarillion find any interest in Tolkien’s ‘scholarly’ works and his discussions on medieval literature?

-The first of these, which concerns the epic poem Beowulf, reflects on the meaning of the hero’s actions, and heroism in general; the second, On Fairy-Stories, establishes the importance of the supernatural and elucidates some of Tolkien’s literary choices; finally, the mischievously named essay A Secret Vice tackles linguistic invention, providing additional examples of languages invented by Tolkien.
+The first of these, Beowulf: the monsters and the critics, which concerns the epic poem Beowulf, reflects on the meaning of the hero’s actions, and heroism in general; the second, On Fairy-stories, establishes the importance of the supernatural and elucidates some of Tolkien’s literary choices; finally, the mischievously named essay A Secret Vice tackles linguistic invention, providing additional examples of languages invented by Tolkien.
 These three essays, some of the most accessible in the collection, relate directly to The Lord of the Rings, The Hobbit or The Children of Húrin.

 How long did it take Christopher Tolkien to produce The Children of Húrin?